 The Company's services are sold based upon contracts with customers.
 The Company recognizes revenue when it satisfies a performance obligation by transferring control over a product or service to a customer.
-The following is a description of the principal activities, separated by reportable segment and all other, from which the Company generates its revenue.
+The following is a description of the principal activities, separated into our one reportable segment and "all other" category, from which the Company generates its revenue.